Travel doesn't require you to leave the country, in fact there's plenty to do right on your doorstep in Minnesota.

 The Twin Cities have so much electricity, activity, and hustle and bustle, no matter the day or time of year you can find something exciting to do.

 But sometimes you just want to get away from it all, drive with the windows down and cruise the scenic route to a more quaint location.

 Stuck for ideas?
-Twice The Baggage has done the research for you, and have identified the top 10 day trips within a couple of hours of the Twin Cities.
+Check out these ideas for 10 day trips within a couple of hours of the Twin Cities.

 Time to get there: 50-70 mins.